manymoments/manymoments.github.io/_posts/2020-02-25-selfish-mining.md

 ## Conclusion

 The analysis has demonstrated that Selfish Mining outperforms honest mining when the selfish miner is larger than 1/3, but this is an optimistic bound.
-For a deeper dive that including weaker models and a patch to strengthen the protocol, take a look at the Selfish Mining paper in [Financial Crypto, 2013](https://webee.technion.ac.il/people/ittay/publications/btcProcFC.pdf) and in the [Communications of the ASM, 2018](https://dl.acm.org/doi/10.1145/3212998).
+For a deeper dive that including weaker models and a patch to strengthen the protocol, take a look at the Selfish Mining paper in [Financial Crypto, 2013](https://webee.technion.ac.il/people/ittay/publications/btcProcFC.pdf) and in the [Communications of the ACM, 2018](https://dl.acm.org/doi/10.1145/3212998).

 Subsequent work, including recent results [SquirRL](https://arxiv.org/pdf/1912.01798.pdf), use Markov Decision Processes to provide thresholds for miners under which there is no better strategy than honest mining.

 ---

-**Acknowledgment.** Thanks to Ittai Abraham for for helpful feedback on this post.
+**Acknowledgment.** Thanks to Ittai Abraham for helpful feedback on this post.

 Please leave comments on [Twitter](...)